segertonGH/Creative-Robotix-Educational-Platform-Arduino/README.md

 ### Working with the examples

-Libary examples can be found from the Arduino IDE File -> Examples -> CreativeRobotix.
+Libary examples can be found from the Arduino IDE, goto File -> Examples -> CreativeRobotix.
 To compile the library examples for the Arduino Creative Robotix platform select Tools -> Board -> Arduino AVR Boards -> Arduino Nano.
 The Arduino Nano has two bootloder varients these can be found from Tools -> Processor.
 Select the "ATmega 328P(old Booloader).
-If the upload is not successful, then try the "ATmega 328P" processor.
-If neither processors are successful then check the Bluetooth Enable jummper and ensure that it it removed.
+If uploads are not successful with this process option selected, then try the "ATmega 328P" processor option.
+If neither processor options result in a successul upload then check that the Bluetooth Transmit Enable jummper is removed.
 If the jumper is removed, then check that the NewPing.h file has been successfully updated.

 ### Constructor